-May 2021
+November 2021

-There have been a number of local and national enquiries about online GP services and what contractual obligations are required.
-Whilst GP online services are part of the NHS Long Term Plan, the regulations surrounding any implementation have not yet been enacted and are expected in October 2021.
-The expectations of the digital offer are outlined in the recently published Primary care SDF and GPIT funding guidance.
-They are fully set out in Annex C of the NHS England and NHS Improvement (NHSE/I) letter issued in January 2021:
+In April and May 2021 there were a number of local and national enquiries about online GP services and what contractual obligations are required.
+Whilst GP online services are part of the NHS Long Term Plan, the regulations surrounding any implementation have not yet been enacted .
+The expectations of the digital offer are outlined in Primary care SDF and GPIT funding guidance.
+They are fully set out in Annex C of the NHSE/I) letter issued in January 2021: